AboudJbara/PlutoCharonCR3BP/BUILD_PROCESS.md

 The goal of this project was to model and visualize the zero-velocity curves, equilibrium points, and orbital behaviors, such as tadpole and horseshoe orbits, in the Pluto-Charon system, as well as in a simplified, classical low-mass-ratio model.

 Everything was nondimensionalized.
-The primary separation, total mass, and angular rate were all set to 1.
+The separation between the primaries, total mass, and angular rate were all set to 1.
 The primaries were placed at (-μ, 0) and (1 - μ, 0).
 The project uses two separate values of μ, the first is the real Pluto-Charon mass ratio (~0.11), and a low-mass ratio to show traditional orbits (0.001)

-The potential and its gradients were defined with the function ```omegaValues()``` and the Jacobi constant was derived from the formula C = 2Ω - (vx² + vy²).
+The potential and its gradients were defined with the function ```omegaValues()``` and the Jacobi constant was calculated with the formula C = 2Ω - (vx² + vy²).
 The collinear Lagrange points were found with Newton-Raphson iteration, with each point having its own distinct branch equation, since each one requires a different sign convention.
-L4 and L5 were defined analytically, with known formulas.
+L4 and L5 were defined with known formulas.

 The equations of motion were integrated using a fourth-order Runge-Kutta (RK4) method.
 Earlier versions would drift due to step-size errors, but this was later fixed.
 The propagation loop records positions, checks if there is a collision, and creates arrays that represent the trajectory of the massless particle.
 The time step (h) was kept to 5 x 10⁻⁴ throughout scripts (although it was increased to 5 x 10⁻³ in the master file for quicker processing times).
 The total duration ranged from 30 to 300, and can be varied to represent different types of orbits.